"Hey, wait a minute! Shoes don't go 'splut!'"

 And Rob mooed like a cow instead.

-- In The Who's "A Quick One While He's Away", there's a section where the chorus sings "cello, cello, cello" because the band couldn't afford real cellos.
+- In The Who's "A Quick One While He's Away" from A Quick One there's a section where the chorus sings "cello, cello, cello" because the band couldn't afford real cellos.

 - The Dutch comedian Henk Elsink's song Johanna has several messed-up sound effects.
 Some of them are due to literal interpretations of metaphors, others due to wrong timing.